 One of the key ways babies discover the world is with their mouths, and as every new parent quickly discovers, nothing is off-limits.
 Various foods, toys and virtually any other small object can pose a choking risk.

-According to a 2008 study in the International Journal of Pediatric Otorhinolaryngology, “hard, round” foods that are slippery or elastic pose the greatest danger, and some foods should never be given to children under the age of 4 or 5.
-These include: raw carrots, marshmallows, hot dogs, chunks of meat, grapes, peanuts, peanut butter, popcorn, hard candies, marshmallows and gumballs.
+According to the Centers for Disease Control and Prevention, some foods should not be given to children under the age of 1.
+These include pieces of raw fruit or vegetables, hot dogs, chunks of meat, grapes, peanut butter, popcorn, hard candies, marshmallows and gummy candies.

 A child can even choke to death on something as innocuous as ground cinnamon.
 Babies can accidentally inhale the powder into their lungs and asphyxiate.